team-friendo/signalboost/README.md

 With your new server login as root and:

-- ensure (for now) that root login works and add your SSH key to root
+- ensure (for now) that root login works and add your local users SSH key to root
 - run `apt update` to update apt
 - install python with `apt install python3`

-During the Ansible configuration steps additional users will be created and the root login locked down but we need it for now.
+> During the Ansible configuration steps additional users will be created and the root login locked down, but we need it for now.
+Do not lock down ssh for the root login at this point, if you do ansible's setup later will fail.

 ### (2) Get signalboost